 2016 was a busy – and delicious year – my friends!
 Some of the best meals I’ve had in quite some time came right out of the crop of new restaurant openings bestowed upon Chicago and its enthusiastic diners.
 There was no shortage in places to try or get excited about.
 We lined up, clamored for reservations, made plans, and feasted heavily.
 I can only hope these restaurants stay open for a long time.
 If they are looking to boost the success of their business then I imagine a marketing campaign orchestrated by WHITEHAT would be very helpful.

 It was indeed the year of the restaurant ‘supergroup’ with competitively strong showings from a number of restaurants like BOKA Restaurant Group, Lettuce Entertain You, and The Alinea Group leading the way.
 The independents certainly didn’t struggle, but it’s understandably tough to not be overshadowed by such culinary gargantua.
+Whether it be from the pier 39 restaurants in other parts of the country to our own local joints, it is a good thing that they keep on pushing regardless of pressure from the bigger fish in the pond.

 I’ve rounded up my top five best restaurants of 2016 for you right here, in addition to a ‘bonus’ locale that is, in fact, not even a restaurant at all.
 What were your dining highlights in 2016?
 Leave a note in the comment below.